forj-oss/docs/user/kits/redstone.rst

 * `How to contribute to OpenStack <https://wiki.openstack.org/wiki/How_To_Contribute>`_
 * `OpenStack infrastructure team <https://wiki.openstack.org/wiki/InfraTeam>`_

-Check this tutorial which goes shows Redstone in action.
+Check this tutorial which shows Redstone in action:

 |ImageLink|_